Sergei Gonchar: Playing career

 From the 2000–01 season to the 2009–10 season, Gonchar tallied exactly 500 points, which was second among NHL defencemen only to Nicklas Lidström's 550.
 Gonchar was also second among NHL defencemen in assists during that span with 372 assists, behind Lidström's 434.
 He led the League in goals by a defenceman during that span, with 128.
 Rob Blake was second with 119 goals, while Lidström had 116.
 Gonchar led the NHL in points-per-game average among NHL defencemen during that span, scoring at 0.80 points per game to Lidström's 0.76 points per game.
 He also led the league in goals created per game among NHL defencemen with 0.27 to Al MacInnis's 0.26 and Lidström's 0.25.
 In fact, since his first NHL season in 1995, only Lidström scored more points among defencemen — Lidström tallied 889 points in that time, while Gonchar had 684.

 On 1 July 2010, Gonchar signed a three-year, $16 million contract with the Ottawa Senators.
 The deal included a no-trade clause.
 During the 2012–13 NHL lockout, Gonchar returned to his native Russia to play with the Kontinental Hockey League (KHL)'s Metallurg Magnitogorsk.
 He was traded on 7 June 2013, to the Dallas Stars in exchange for a conditional sixth-round pick in 2013.
 On 8 June 2013, Gonchar signed a two-year, $10 million contract with the Stars.
 The following year, on 11 November 2014, Gonchar was again traded, this time to the Montreal Canadiens for left winger Travis Moen.

 On 15 May 2015, it was announced by Canadiens' GM Marc Bergevin, that Gonchar would not return to the Montreal Canadiens the next season.
 Gonchar remained un-signed over the summer, and accepted an invitation to return to the Pittsburgh Penguins' training camp on a try-out basis on 14 August 2015.
 At the conclusion of training camp and during the pre-season, Gonchar was released by the Penguins on 3 October 2015.
+Despite his accomplishments as a player, he has not made the Hockey Hall of Fame, with one journalist speculating in 2024 that Russian-born players such as Gonchar were having a harder time being inducted due to the ongoing invasion of Ukraine.